wevm/wagmi/site/react/guides/connect-wallet.md

 # Connect Wallet

 The ability for a user to connect their wallet is a core function for any Dapp.
-It allows users to perform tasks such as: writing to contracts, signing messages, or sending transactions.
+It allows users to perform tasks such as: writing to contracts, signing mess noages, or sending transactions.

 Wagmi contains everything you need to get started with building a Connect Wallet module.
 To get started, you can either use a [third-party library](#third-party-libraries) or [build your own](#build-your-own).